 On February 14, 2019, Katy Perry and Orlando Bloom got engaged after reconciling in 2018.

-In June 2019, Katy Perry appeared in the music video for Taylor Swift's "You Need to Calm Down".
+In June 2019, Katy Perry appeared in the music video of Taylor Swift's "You Need to Calm Down".

-In August 2019, Josh Kloss, Perry's co-star in the "Teenage Dream" music video, accused her of sexual misconduct, alleging that she exposed his penis at a party.
-Perry denied these claims.
+In August 2019, Josh Kloss, Perry's co-star in the "Teenage Dream" music video, accused her of sexual misconduct, alleging an incident at a skating rink.
+Perry denied these claims after initially refraining from responding.

-In 2019, Katy Perry was placed at number four on the "Highest-Paid Women in Music" listings by Forbes, with $57.5 million.
+In 2019, Katy Perry was placed at number four on the "Highest-Paid Women in Music" listings, with $57.5 million.

-In March 2020, Katy Perry revealed in the music video for her single "Never Worn White" that she was expecting her first child with Orlando Bloom.
+Following the release of her single "Never Worn White" in March 2020, Katy Perry revealed in the accompanying music video that she was expecting her first child with Orlando Bloom.

 In November 2020, the Tiësto remix of Katy Perry's "Resilient" featuring Aitana was released.

-In December 2020, Katy Perry released the single "Not the End of the World", featuring Zooey Deschanel in the music video.
+In December 2020, Katy Perry released the single "Not the End of the World", which had a music video in which Zooey Deschanel impersonates Perry.

-In 2020, Katy Perry supported Joe Biden and Kamala Harris during the United States presidential election, praising Harris as a leader with "experience we desperately need right now" and believing that Biden choosing her as his running mate was "a testament to his decision making".
+In 2020, Katy Perry supported Joe Biden and Kamala Harris during the United States presidential election, praising Harris as a leader with "experience we desperately need right now" and believing that Biden "choosing her as his running mate is already a testament to his decision making".

 On January 20, 2021, Katy Perry performed "Firework" at the Celebrating America concert during the inauguration of Joe Biden.